Make your own chicken parmo at home

 - Place on a chopping board under a sheet of cling film/parchment

-- Bash each fillet out with a tenderising mallet (or rolling pin) until they are around half an inch thick
+- Bash out each fillet with a tenderising mallet (or rolling pin), to an even thickness

-- Dredge the meat – first into the flour, then egg, then the panko.
-Ensure that the coating is even all over then set aside on a cooling rack
+- Dredge the meat – first into the flour, then egg, then the breadcrumbs.
+Ensure that the coating is even all over then set aside

 - Place the fillets into a preheated oven at 180C for 8-10 minutes to finish them off.
 Check the chicken is cooked through and no longer pink in the middle (75C minimum internal temp.)

-- Add a grind of pepper to finish and serve with triple cooked chips and salad or slaw.
+- Season and serve with chips and salad or slaw.

-Traditionally parmos are accompanied by garlic or chilli sauce.
+Parmos are best accompanied by garlic or chilli sauce.
 Ketchup is often frowned upon (but it’s okay by me).

 If you want to try a parmo but all this seems like too much work, keep an eye out for ParmStar.
 In 2015 we took the parmo national, popping up at street food events and festivals up and down the country.
-This year, our parmo plate won Best Main Dish at the British Street Food Awards, judged by a panel of top chefs.
-We on Twitter, Instagram and Facebook as @ParmStarUK.
+In 2018, our parmo plate won Best Main Dish at the British Street Food Awards, judged by a panel of top chefs.
+We are on Twitter, Instagram and Facebook as @ParmStarUK.